LexieZB/LexieZB.github.io/_pages/cv.md

 ======
 * *Feb 2023 - Now:* **Research Assistant** at NUS Security Lab Under the Supervision of Professor [Liang Zhenkai](https://www.comp.nus.edu.sg/cs/people/liangzk/)
   * Currently working on:
-    * Set up a Fintech Environment based on [OpenBankProject](https://www.openbankproject.com/)
+    * Setting up a Fintech Environment based on [OpenBankProject](https://www.openbankproject.com/)
-    * Reproduce typical cyber attacks happened in financial sector in the environment
+    * Reproducing typical cyber attacks that happened in financial sector in the environment
   * Developed a database encompassing more than 280 cyber incidents involving banks and financial institutions
   * Conducted case studies on prominent cyber attacks, including the Bangladesh Bank heist and the Capital One data breach
   * Utilized Python to analyze and visualize corporate debt data